 - Civil antitrust claims have been filed by (a) a class of direct purchasers, (b) a class of end payor plaintiffs, and (c) a group of states, now numbering 41, and the District of Columbia.
 Each set of plaintiffs filed generally similar claims alleging, among other things, that Indivior violated U.S. federal and/or state antitrust and consumer protection laws in attempting to delay generic entry of alternatives to SUBOXONE Tablets.
 Plaintiffs further allege that Indivior unlawfully acted to lower the market share of these products.
 These antitrust cases are pending in federal court in the Eastern District of Pennsylvania.
 Pre-trial proceedings were coordinated.
 The fact and expert discovery periods have closed.
-On September 27, 2019, the court certified a class of direct purchasers of branded SUBOXONE Tablets.
-The same day, the court also certified, with respect to specified issues, a class of end-payor plaintiffs.
+On September 27, 2019, the district court certified a class of direct purchasers of branded SUBOXONE Tablets (a decision that was later affirmed by the Third Circuit court of appeals).
+Also, on September 27, 2019, the court certified issues, a class of end-payor plaintiffs.
 The court denied certification of a putative "nationwide injunctive class" of end-payor plaintiffs.
-On November 4, 2019, the Court of Appeals for the Third Circuit granted Indivior's petition for permission to appeal the certification of the direct purchaser class, but affirmed the certification of the direct purchaser class on July 28, 2020.
-Scheduling for submissions of summary judgment motions and for trial have not yet been set. - In 2013, Reckitt Benckiser Pharmaceuticals, Inc. (now known as Indivior Inc.) received notice that it and other companies were defendants in a lawsuit initiated by writ in the Philadelphia County (Pennsylvania) Court of Common Pleas.
+Summary judgment motions are due January 11, 2021.
+The court has not set a trial date. - In 2013, Reckitt Benckiser Pharmaceuticals, Inc. (now known as Indivior Inc.) received notice that it and other companies were defendants in a lawsuit initiated by writ in the Philadelphia County (Pennsylvania) Court of Common Pleas.
 See Carefirst of Maryland, Inc. el al. v.
 Reckitt Benckiser Inc., et al., Case.
 No. 2875, December Term 2013.
 The plaintiffs include approximately 79 entities, most of which appear to be insurance companies or other providers of health benefits plans.
 The Carefirst Plaintiffs have not served a complaint, but they have indicated that their claims are related to those asserted by the plaintiffs in In re Suboxone, MDL No. 2445 (E.D.
 Pa.).
-The Carefirst case remains pending. - On May 29, 2018, the Company received an informal request from the Office of the United States Attorney for the Southern District of New York, seeking records relating to the Suboxone manufacturing process.
-We are in discussions with the government regarding the matter.
+The Carefirst case remains pending.